This page gives information relating to governor activity at the school.

 Minutes of governor meetings are available from the clerk.
 Please ask the OPS team in the office should you wish to see them.

 What being a Spinney governor involves

 Being a Spinney governor involves attending full governing body meetings (usually two a term) and being a member of one of the two governor committees.
-The School Development Committee looks at developments in teaching and learning in the school, and the Resources Committee looks at areas such as maintenance of the premises, personnel and finances.
+The School Improvement Committee looks at developments in teaching and learning in the school, and the Resources Committee looks at areas such as maintenance of the premises, personnel and finances.
 Membership depends on a governor's areas of interest, expertise and vacancies.
 These committees also usually meet twice a term.
 Governors are also encouraged to link with an area of the curriculum.

 Settling in as a new governor

 If you agree to become a governor, a mentor will be able to give you an overview of the role including how meetings are conducted, and be able to answer any questions you may have about the role.
 You will be given a Spinney Welcome Pack for New Governors which will give you information pertinent to the school, and an Induction Pack from Cambridgeshire Governor Services which includes information on Training for Governors.
 We would encourage you to attend the next Induction Course (these take place in Cambridge and other parts of the county both during the day and in the evening so you can you choose the most convenient time) as it will give you information and an overview of what being a governor involves.
 The Governor's Handbook is also very useful.